magovins/magovins/README.md

-### Hi there, I'm Vicentiu 👋
+### 👋 Hello World!

-🎓 Gratuated in Computer Science from the University of Bologna
+🎓 Gratuated in Computer Science from the University of Bologna  &#58639;

 <!--
 **magovins/magovins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.